 Sooner or later, everyone wants to retire.
-But if you own a medical or dental practice, retirement isn’t just a matter of deciding not to go into the office any more.
+But if you own a dental practice, retirement isn’t just a matter of deciding not to go into the office any more.
 Besides ensuring that you have enough money to retire on, the question of what happens to the business becomes paramount.
 Who’s going to manage the practice when you no longer work?
 How will ownership be transferred?
 Will your practice even carry on or will you sell it?

 Business succession planning seeks to manage these issues, setting up a smooth transition between you and the future owners of your practice.
 With all businesses, succession planning can be especially complicated because of the relationships and emotions involved – and because most people are not that comfortable discussing topics such as aging, death, and their financial affairs.